-A maximum of 30 semester hours of credit may be granted for educational experiences obtained through nontraditional college programs.
-Credit may be granted for successful scores on select CLEP subject exams, and educational experiences in business, industry and/or the armed services as recommended by the American Council on Education.
+A maximum of 30 semester hours of credit for educational experiences obtained through credit by examination and other nontraditional college programs may apply towards a MAC degree.
+Credit may be granted for successful scores on select CLEP subject exams referenced above, institutional test-outs for specific courses and prior knowledge gained from experiences in business, industry and/or the armed services as recommended by the American Council on Education.